nruhm/diarscription/docs/reference/audio/sample-c/gold-reference.md

 325
 00:18:02,343 --> 00:18:05,940
-[SPEAKER_06]: It would be depressing if they weren't just ants and termites,
+[SPEAKER_06]: It would be depressing if they weren't just ants and termites, but.

 326
 00:18:05,920 --> 00:18:08,944